Angelica137/store_api/README.md

 # Store

-Building a webstore api to practice api design and the architecture of larger more complext web applications
+Building a webstore api to practice api design and the architecture of larger more complext web applications.

+Learning

+use flask_restful
+Test first API design